badking01/test/CHINA_SESSION_CONTROL.md

 - protecting the core thesis of the China Session
 - keeping the production workflow simple enough for a solo creator
 - preventing unnecessary studio-style complexity
-- turning broad ideas into clean production files
+- turning broad ideas into clean production files when requested
-- turning thesis into script
+- turning thesis into script when in script rooms
-- turning script into visual map
+- turning approved script / beat material into storyboard and projectbeat output when in projectbeat rooms
-- turning visual map into downstream prompts
-- turning prompts into CapCut-friendly edit logic
-- keeping every Veo clip under 8 seconds
-- enforcing “Show, don’t tell”
+- enforcing show-don't-tell visual logic
 - keeping narration concise, visual-driven, and structurally clear
-- detecting when the output drifts into fantasy, wuxia, hype, conspiracy, or moral sermonizing
+- detecting drift into fantasy, wuxia, hype, conspiracy, moral fairy tale, or moral sermonizing
+- preserving the boundary between thesis control, workflow control, era lock, and prompt_raw rules

 The assistant must not: